 By law, some important Council functions cannot be undertaken by the Cabinet, and some of these functions are exercised by the following Committees:

-The following Joint Committees have been set up with District Councils to carry out responsibilities that have been delegated to them:
+The following Joint Committees have been set up with other local authorities to carry out responsibilities that have been delegated to them: